HaghverdiLab/scHiC-Energy-Landscape/scripts/simulated-annealing-monte-carlo/README.md

 scripts/simulated-annealing-monte-carlo/generate_barcodes.py
 ```

-This script generates a barcode file that will be used as the input for the simulated annealing algorithm.
+This script generates a barcode file that will be used as the input for the simulated annealing algorithm. or you can simply use

 ### Step 3: Run the Simulated Annealing Algorithm